-Lifeguarding is a fun and challenging summer job that gives young adult a chance to elarn and utilize water safety and first aid skills as well as guest services and leadership skills.
+Lifeguarding is a fun and challenging summer job that gives young adult a chance to learn and utilize water safety skills, first aid skills, as well as guest services and leadership skills.

 What does it take to become a lifeguard?

 - An individual must be at least 15 years old and achieve a lifeguard certification through the American Red Cross or equivalent agency.

 - The course is approximately 30 hours over several days at a cost of approximately $275